Go to our COVID-19 page for:

 I’m not happy with my needs assessment report.

 The information you provide on the needs assessment is completely driven by you.
-However, our service facilitators will make sure you understand what has been recorded on the report and that it’s an accurate picture of the situation.
+However, our support facilitators will make sure you understand what has been recorded on the report and that it’s an accurate picture of the situation.
 You’ll have lots of opportunity to review the report and request changes prior to approving it.
 If you change your mind, please talk to your service facilitator as soon as possible.

 Services and supports